 Payment Card Industry (PCI) Compliance Fee

-Providers use this merchant service fee as a revenue stream if your business is categorized as non-compliant.
+Providers use this merchant fee as a revenue stream if your business is categorized as non-compliant.
 This fee can be imposed yearly, monthly or both, depending on your provider.
 It does not serve a purpose beyond reminding you that your provider has no verification of your business's compliance.
 Fair providers guide businesses to take the necessary steps to be compliant, rather than penalize them.

 Self-Assessment Questionnaire (SAQ) Fee

 Similar to the PCI compliance fee, the SAQ fee is imposed if your business fails to complete the SAQ to verify its compliance.
-This merchant service fee is typically charged yearly, however — if your provider is a stickler — you may get charged quarterly or even monthly until the SAQ is submitted.
+This merchant fee is typically charged yearly, however — if your provider is a stickler — you may get charged quarterly or even monthly until the SAQ is submitted.

 Trustworthy providers don't charge for this or even require the SAQ to be submitted.
 The SAQ is meant to be a self-assessment of your business (hence the name) — not an evaluation by your provider.